 - That's when you'd make a gap insurance claim.
 The gap insurer will pay the difference between the vehicle value and the amount still owed.

-Cars are considered "totaled" when the repair cost is more than a certain percentage of the vehicle's value.
-In many states a car is "totaled" when the damage is greater than 75% of the car's value at the time of the accident.
+Cars are often considered "totaled" when the repair cost is more than a certain percentage of the vehicle's value.
+In many states a car is "totaled" when the repairs are greater than 75% of the car's value at the time of the accident.

 You may want gap insurance if:

-- You have a large balance on your car loan.
-For example, if you made only a small down payment or have a long loan term, you likely have a large loan balance.
+- You have a large balance on a car loan.
+For example, if you financed most or all of the vehicle price or have a long loan term, you may have a large loan balance.
 The average car loan is $30,234 and the average loan term is almost 69 months, according to a 2017 report by Experian.

-- You have a vehicle that depreciate faster than the average.
-The average new car depreciates by 16.9% in the first year, according to ISeeCars.com.
-The vehicles with the fastest depreciation (more than 36% in the first year) are the Cadillac CTS, Hyundai Genesis and Smart Fortwo.
+- You have a car loan on a vehicle that depreciates relatively fast.
+The average new car depreciates by 49.6% in the first five years, according to iSeeCars.com.
+The vehicles with the fastest depreciation (dropping more than 70% in the first five years) are the Maserati Quattroporte, BMW 7 Series, Nissan LEAF and BMW i3.

-You don't need gap insurance if the balance of your car loan is less than the value of your vehicle.
+You don't need gap insurance if the balance of your car loan is less or close to the value of your vehicle.